 All federal student loan servicing and debt collection systems and related Web sites will remain operational.

 The G5 Web site will remain operational, and schools will be able to draw down funds.

 The NSLDS Student Access Web site will be available to students and NSLDS Professional Access will be available to all authorized users.
 NSLDS users will be able to request and receive both automated and on-demand reports.
 Data providers will be able to submit information to NSLDS.

 Student Aid Internet Gateway (SAIG)

-The Nelnet Total and Permanent Disability Servicer and the Veterans Disability Discharge Unit will process assignments and referrals.
+The Nelnet Total and Permanent Disability Servicer will process TPD applications, assignments, and referrals.

 School Eligibility, Oversight and Monitoring

 Schools can continue to submit eligibility actions using ED's Web site http://www.eligcert.ed.gov.